cysouw/diathesis/text/c07_reflexive.md

 ### [ ND | Nd ] Dative reciprocal

 Because a reciprocal is necessary plural subject, the difference between an accusative or dative reciprocal *sich* is never visible.
 Although there are verbs with dative arguments that can be used reciprocally, this cannot occur in the 1st or 2nd person singular, which are the only circumstances in which a difference between dative and accusative is overtly marked.
-There seems to be only a limited set of dative verbs that allow for a reciprocal construction, though the preverb *zu-* rather productively results in new examples [@wiemer2007: 470].
+There seems to be only a limited set of dative verbs that allow for a reciprocal construction, though the preverb *zu‑* rather productively results in new examples [@wiemer2007: 470].

 ::: ex
 a.
 Karl vertraut dem Jungen.